riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/content/en/020_profile_detail/60_conclusion/conclusion.md

 # Conclusion

 Good job!
-You managed to create a form with a single `<input>` element!

 You learned that DotVVM Controls have a `DataContext` property.
 This property is the target of bindings and can be changed in order to make bindings more readable.

+In the next Lesson we'll have a look into the Repeater control, where DataContext plays an important role.